French · German · Zero-Shot TTS · CosyVoice2

 * Note on HiFi-GAN Training: The "original" HiFi-GAN here uses a partially trained vocoder, while "fine-tuned" represents the official CosyVoice2 HiFi-GAN model.
 By doing so, we aim to showcase the effect of the vocoder on speech quality, as typically no additional HiFi-GAN training is needed for cross-lingual adaptation.

-See how these configurations compare quantitatively on our test data
+See how these configurations compare quantitatively

 Rows map to your selections above (Text-Speech LM, Flow, HiFi-GAN).
 We highlight the matching row automatically.